Recognition of same-sex unions in Egypt: Background

 In December 2014, an appeals court reduced sentences given to eight men accused of hosting a same-sex marriage from three year's imprisonment to one year.
 The men were charged on "inciting debauchery and offending public morality", after a video was posted to YouTube in September 2014 showing two of the men exchanging rings on a boat on the Nile.
+"Medical tests" were ordered for those individuals arrested.

+Historical and customary recognition

-Same-sex unions in Ancient Egypt
+Ancient Egypt

 According to common interpretations of the Torah, Leviticus 18:3 alludes to the practice that Ancient Egypt permitted two women or two men to marry each other.
 The best known case of possible homosexuality in Ancient Egypt is that of the two high officials Khnumhotep and Niankhkhnum.
 Both men lived and served under Pharaoh Nyuserre Ini during the Fifth Dynasty.
 Khnumhotep and Niankhkhnum each had families of their own with children and wives, but when they died their families apparently decided to bury them together in the same mastaba tomb.
 In this mastaba, several paintings depict both men embracing each other and touching their faces nose-on-nose.
 These depictions leave plenty of room for speculation, because in Ancient Egypt the nose-on-nose touching normally represented a kiss.
 In other pictures, Khnumhotep occupies the position usually designated for a wife, leading to speculations that the men had a romantic relationship.

 Egyptologists and historians disagree about how to interpret the paintings of Khnumhotep and Niankhkhnum.
 Some scholars believe that the paintings reflect an example of homosexuality between two married men and prove that the ancient Egyptians accepted same-sex relationships.
-Other scholars disagree and interpret the scenes as an evidence that Khnumhotep and Niankhkhnum were twins, even possibly conjoined twins.
+Other scholars disagree and interpret the scenes as evidence that Khnumhotep and Niankhkhnum were twins, even possibly conjoined twins.
 It remains unclear what exact view the ancient Egyptians fostered about homosexuality and same-sex unions.
 The tomb inscription of Khnumhotep and Niankhkhnum may suggest that homosexuality was accepted, and ancient Egyptian documents never clearly state that same-sex relationships were seen as reprehensible or despicable.
 Thus, it was very likely tolerated, as there has never been proof suggesting otherwise.